Post-Exposure Prophylaxis Protocol for Managing Significant Exposure to Blood and/or Other Body Fluids

-If the serological status of the source person is unknown, the Officer in Charge will ensure every effort is made to encourage the source person to be tested for HIV, hepatitis B and hepatitis C. Testing of the source person will only be done with his/her informed consent.
+- If the serological status of the source person is unknown, the Nurse, or the Officer in Charge if the Nurse is not on site, will ensure every effort is made to encourage the source person to be tested for HIV, hepatitis B and hepatitis C. Testing of the source person will only be done with their informed consent.

 Sexually Transmitted Infection Guidelines